bregmanm/JsonQuery/README.md

 		]
 	}

-The pair "Salary":value is placed in various levels of JSON.
+The pair "Salary":value is placed in various nested structures of JSON.
 The task is to collect all such pairs without defining the appropriate structure.
 I discovered one interesting example from the same http page:
     var dat map[string]interface{}
     if err := json.Unmarshal(byt, &dat); err != nil {